hneth/riskyr/README.md

 #### Selecting a scenario

-Let us assume you want to learn more about the controversy surrounding screening prodecures of prostate-cancer (known as PSA screening).
+Let us assume you want to learn more about the controversy surrounding screening procedures of prostate-cancer (known as PSA screening).
 Scenario 10 in our collection of `scenarios` is from an article on this topic (Arkes & Gaissmaier, 2012).
 To select a particular scenario, simply assign it to an R object.
 For instance, we can assign Scenario 10 to `s10`:

 ``` r
 s10 <- scenarios$n10  # assign pre-defined Scenario 10 to s10